HannahForsythe/Spanish_dialects/Coding_challenge_1.md

 ![](Coding_challenge_1_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-It looks like there is less overlap between each dialect\!
-Let’s compare these two measures side-by-side.
-To put them on the same scale, we will compare (i) the OVERALL proportions of ser and estar, out of all verb occurences; and (ii) the RELATIVE proportion of estar, out of all ser+estar occurrences.
-The graph below suggests that yes, indeed, looking at the tradeoff between ser/estar gets us greater separation between dialects.
+It looks like there is even less overlap between dialects\!
+Let’s check this by comparing these two measures side-by-side.
+To put them on the same scale, we will compare (i) the OVERALL proportions of ‘ser’ and ‘estar’, out of all verb occurences; and (ii) the RELATIVE proportion of ‘estar’, out of all ‘ser’ & ‘estar’ occurrences.
+The graph below suggests that yes, indeed, looking at the relative ‘estar/ser’ tradeoff gets us greater separation between dialects.

 ``` r